murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

     * Cell shape model class: Framework
     * Cell shape model type: Diffeomorphic

-5. Fill in 3D-HeLa-LAMP2-diffeo under "Provide a name for the model".
+5. Fill in 3D-HeLa-LAMP2-diffeo under **"Provide a name for the model"**.
-6. Do not change any other default settings, and click "Execute".
+6. Do not change any other default settings, and click **"Execute"**.

 Model Synthesis Exercises
 -------------------------